Conversions

 | Milestone update | Merchant reports progress after an initial conversion, such as install or activation. | Depends on configured flow. |

-| Refund or dispute webhook | PSP reports refund, chargeback, or dispute lifecycle events. | Used for clawback/reconciliation. |
+| Refund or dispute webhook | Merchant payment processor reports refund, chargeback, or dispute lifecycle events. | Used for clawback/reconciliation. |

 Verified checkout conversions